Yale-BIDS-Chen-Lab/FL_LLM_Med/README.md

 ## Model fine-tuning
 ### Hyper-parameter configuration in common.yaml

-Take the [common.yaml](https://github.com/Yale-BIDS-Chen-Lab/FL_LLM_Med/blob/main/conf/medical_ner/common.yaml) file of train_mix.sh as an example.
+Take the [common.yaml](https://github.com/Yale-BIDS-Chen-Lab/FL_LLM_Med/blob/main/conf/medical_ner/common.yaml) file of train_ner.sh as an example.

 - **dataset_name**: hugging_face_yale_ner
 - **dataset_sampling**: file_split or random_split.
 Here, 'file_split' denotes that each site owns one dataset.
 For example, site A has MIMIC-III, site B has MTSamples and site C has UTP. 'random_split' denotes that all datasets are merged together and evenly distributed to different sites.